irnnr/typo3-ext-phpstorm/Readme.md

 	typo3/cli_dispatch.phpsh phpstorm_metadata

-Note, this will take some time since all the PHP files in your installations will be analyzed.
+Note, this will take some time since all the PHP files in your installation will be analyzed.